Severson-Group/AMDC-Hardware/README.md

 ## Background

-AMDC is a PCB that acts as a carrier card for a PicoZed SoM.
-AMDC provides useful interfaces which can be used to control power electronics.
+AMDC is a platform that provides relevent interfaces which can be used to control power electronics.
+Physically, AMDC is a PCB that acts as a carrier card for a PicoZed SoM.

-These interfaces include:
+The provided interfaces include:
 - 48 digital outout channels for driving 8 full inverters
 - 16 analog input channels
 - 24 channel general purpose I/O